Protect Your Local Wildlife

 • Discarding plastic containers, straws, and plastic bags in a safe manner: Plastic can last forever in the environment.
 Once a plastic bag, abandoned fishing net or bottle caps injure or kill wildlife by entanglement, strangulation, suffocation, or starvation it will continue to harm wildlife.

 Of course, helping injured birds is another way to make sure we are protecting wildlife.
 If you see a bird that has exposed bone or blood, bugs or insects covering it, no feathers, or a bird that is sleeping, human intervention is required.
-Call Wildlife Rescue’s Support Centre at 604-526-7275.
-To help us return your call quickly, please leave your contact information and observation.
-We will make sure the bird is treated with kindness and compassion.
+Please contact our Support Centre for assistance.

 While the challenges of the past year have brought drastic changes to our lifestyles, we can still make sure that we help others.
 Making sure our protective equipment does not harm wildlife is an easy way to do so!